 Importing your stream overlay into OBS Studio, xSplit, etc.

-The reason these are grouped together is because beyond Streamlabs OBS it’s largely the same process – dragging and dropping.
+The reason these are grouped together is because beyond Streamlabs Desktop it’s largely the same process – dragging and dropping.

 A slightly quicker way of doing this, rather than dragging in every single individual element is to drag a folder in (where supported).
 This will add the entire contents to your Sources, and (hopefully) keep them organised by folder.
 You’ll still be required to place these elements manually, but this at least gets them into play quicker.